aatbip/dss/README.md

 ```

 `dss_newb` where b stands for binary is used to create strings from binary data.
 Unlike `dss_new`, `dss_newb` doesn't assume the string to conclude with a null term
-thus requires to pass an additional parameter `len` which is the total length in bytes of the binary.
+thus requires to pass an additional parameter `len` which is the total length in byte of the binary.

 ```c
  char t[4];